Simon Rattle: Conducting in North America

 Rattle made his North American debut in 1976, conducting the London Schools Symphony Orchestra at the Hollywood Bowl.
 He first conducted the Los Angeles Philharmonic in 1979 during the music directorship of Carlo Maria Giulini, and was their principal guest conductor from 1981 to 1994.
 He has also guest-conducted the Cleveland Orchestra, Chicago Symphony Orchestra, San Francisco Symphony, Toronto Symphony Orchestra and Boston Symphony Orchestra.
 His New York City debut was with the Los Angeles Philharmonic in 1985.
 In 2000, Rattle was the music director of the Ojai Music Festival.

 In 1993, Rattle made his conducting debut with the Philadelphia Orchestra.
 He returned for guest conducting engagements in 1999 and 2000.
 The musical relationship between Rattle and the Philadelphia Orchestra was reported to be such that Philadelphia wanted to hire Rattle as its next music director after Wolfgang Sawallisch, but Rattle declined.
 Rattle has continued to guest-conduct the Philadelphia Orchestra, including appearances in 2006 and the Philadelphia Orchestra's first performances of Robert Schumann's cantata Das Paradies und die Peri in November 2007.

 London Symphony Orchestra

-In March 2015, the London Symphony Orchestra (LSO) announced the appointment of Rattle as its next music director, effective with the 2017–2018 season, with an initial contract of 5 seasons.
+In March 2015, the London Symphony Orchestra (LSO) announced the appointment of Rattle as its next music director, effective with the 2017–2018 season, with an initial contract of five seasons.
 He has recorded commercially for the LSO Live label.
-In January 2021, the LSO announced an extension of Rattle's contract as music director through 2023, at which time Rattle is scheduled to stand down from the LSO and subsequently to take the title of conductor emeritus for life.
+In January 2021 the LSO announced an extension of his contract to 2023.
+Rattle stood down as music director of the LSO at the close of the 2022–2023 season, and now has the title of Conductor Emeritus with the LSO for life.
+His last LSO performance came on 27 August at the BBC Proms, conducting Mahler's Symphony No. 9.

-Bavarian Radio Symphony Orchestra
+Bavarian Radio Symphony Orchestra and subsequent career

 In 2010, Rattle first guest-conducted the Bavarian Radio Symphony Orchestra (BRSO).
-In January 2021, the BRSO announced the appointment of Rattle as its next chief conductor, effective with the 2023–2024 season, with an initial contract of 5 years.
+In January 2021, the BRSO announced the appointment of Rattle as its next chief conductor, effective with the 2023–2024 season, with an initial contract of five years.
+His inaugurual concert as the orchestra's chief conductor took place on 21 September 2023, with a performance of Haydn's The Creation at the Herkulessaal, Munich Residenz.

+In 2019, Rattle first guest-conducted the Czech Philharmonic.
+In February 2024, the Czech Philharmonic announced the appointment of Rattle as its next principal guest conductor, effective with the 2024–2025 season, for a period of five years, with the title of 'Rafael Kubelík Conducting Chair'.